 The Man Who Broke The Bank of England

-George Soros is famously known as the “the man who broke the Bank of England.”
+George Soros is famously known as “the man who broke the Bank of England.”

-He gained international notoriety when, in September of 1992, he risked $10 billion on a single currency speculation when he shorted the British pound.
-He turned out to be right, and in a single day the trade generated a profit of $1 billion.
+He gained international notoriety when, in September of 1992, he risked $10 billion on single currency speculation when he shorted the British pound.
+He turned out to be right, and in a single day, the trade generated a profit of $1 billion dollars.

 Soros went off on his own in 1973, founding the hedge fund company of Soros Fund Management, which eventually evolved into the well-known and respected Quantum Fund.
 Reportedly racking up returns in excess of 30% per year and, on two occasions, posting annual returns of more than 100%.